The European Muon Collaboration effect from short-range correlated nucleons in a $x$-rescaling model: Introduction

 Inspired by the observed linear correlation between the EMC effect and the N-N SRC \cite{Weinstein:2010rt,Hen:2012fm}, some nuclear physicists suggest that SRC pairs may be the underlying source of the EMC effect.
 This assumption actually is quite close to the traditional cluster model for the EMC effect \cite{Pirner:1980eu,Jaffe:1982rr,Carlson:1983fs,Date:1982na,Date:1984ve,DiasdeDeus:1984ge,Clark:1985qu,Barshay:1989ds}.
 The difference is that the cluster model is at the parton level with the six-quark bag picture, and the SRC explanation is based on the nucleon degrees of freedom, of which the properties of SRC nucleon are greatly modified.
 In a recent theoretical work, people argue that the linear correlation between the EMC effect and the N-N SRC is the natural result of the scale separation of the nucleon structure part ($\Lambda$-independent) and the twist-four part (nuclear modification, $\Lambda$-dependent) of nuclear matrix element \cite{Chen:2016bde}.
 It is demonstrated that the linear correlation between the EMC effect and the N-N SRC can be derived in the effective field theory.

-One key and intriguing question is whether there is the casuality between the EMC effect and SRC.
+One key and intriguing question is whether there is the causality between the EMC effect and SRC.
 Recently, the CLAS collaboration tested the SRC-driven EMC model with the simultaneous measurements of DIS and quasi-elastic inclusive process on the deuteron and the heavier nuclei \cite{CLAS:2019vsb}.
 They extracted the modification function of the nucleon structure in SRC pairs and found that this modification function is nucleus-independent \cite{CLAS:2019vsb}.
 They show that the EMC effect in all measured nuclei is consistent with being due to the universal modification function of SRC pairs, and that the magnitude of the EMC effect in the nucleus can be described by the number of SRC pairs.
 In their view, the EMC effect is not the traditional static modification on all the independent nucleons but a strong dynamical effect for short time intervals of two strongly interacting nucleons fluctuating into a temporary high-local-density SRC pair \cite{CLAS:2019vsb}.
+The universal modification function of SRC is also carefully studied by J. Arrington and N. Fomin \cite{Arrington:2019wky}.
+They found that there is almost no $A$-dependence of the universal modification function extracted with Local-Density model, while with the High-Virtuality model there is weak $A$-dependence.
+The universal modification function from the data of various nuclei is consistent with a truly universal function and the Local-Density hypothesis is favored \cite{Arrington:2019wky}.

 A different opinion is investigated and provided as well.
 Recently, in Ref. \cite{Wang:2020uhj} people examine the relationship between SRC and the EMC effect in more details by incorporating the nuclear binding and the nucleon off-shell effects.
 They argue that their analysis does not support the hypothesis that there is a causal connection between nucleons residing in SRCs and the EMC effect \cite{Wang:2020uhj}.
 The EMC effect of the low-momentum nucleon and the high-momentum nucleon are studied separately.
 They find that the Fermi motion effect overwhelms the off-shell effect for the SRC nucleons, with three different models for the off-shell effect \cite{Wang:2020uhj}.
 Hence they conclude that the SRC nucleons do not give the dominant EMC effect \cite{Wang:2020uhj}.
 This conclusion is contrary to what one expected in the past.
 It is worthwhile to further examine the relationship between the EMC effect and SRC from different views or theoretical models.